Tamara-Nahapetyan/Regression/README.md

 # Regression
-I have done some of models of regression task, Lasso, and Ridge Regularizations.
+I have done some models of regression task, Lasso, and Ridge Regularizations.